mdsol/mauth-client-ruby/README.md

   - Required in the same circumstances where a `private_key` is required.

 - `MAUTH_URL`
   - Required for authentication but not for signing.
-Needed for local authentication to retrieve public keys and for remote authentication.
+Needed to retrieve public keys.
 Usually this is `https://mauth.imedidata.com` for production.

 - `MAUTH_API_VERSION`
   - Required for authentication but not for signing. only `v1` exists as of this writing.
 Defaults to `v1`.